-In this post, we will provide instructions for completing a Family Law Case Information Sheet.
+In this post, we will provide instructions for completing an Idaho Family Law Case Information Sheet.
 In a previous post, we provided fallible PDF forms for you to file your own divorce with the courts, assuming you and your partner are in agreement and have no minor children between the two of you..
 You should talk to an attorney for advice prior to completing the document and filing it with the court.
 We don’t recommend you substitute this post with actual legal advice.

-Family Case Law Worksheet
+The Idaho Family Case Law Information Sheet

 The Family Case Law Information Sheet must be completed and filed with the court at the start of any family law proceeding, including a divorce.
 The information shared is private and not part of the cases’s public record.
 As a result, you will only need to file one copy of this document with the court.